HMB, short for β-hydroxy β-methylbutyrate, is a naturally occurring metabolite of the essential amino acid leucine.

 What’s the difference between myHMB® and generic HMB?

-MyHMB® is produced in a dedicated facility which has historically been audited by independent groups, and myHMB® has recently attained the status as a USP-verified ingredient.
-This means that the production of myHMB® follows stringent Good Manufacturing Principles (GMP) meeting all regulatory requirements, and specifications for identity, strength, and purity have been 3rd party verified.
-MyHMB® is self-affirmed as Generally Recognized as Safe (GRAS) by an independent panel of experts and is certified kosher and halal.
+myHMB® is produced in a dedicated facility which has historically been audited by independent groups, and myHMB® has recently attained the status as a USP-verified ingredient.
+This means that the production of myHMB® follows stringent Good Manufacturing Principles (GMP) meeting all regulatory requirements, and specifications for identity, strength, and purity have been 3rd party verified. myHMB® is self-affirmed as Generally Recognized as Safe (GRAS) by an independent panel of experts and is certified kosher and halal.
 Additionally, myHMB® is non-GMO, gluten-free, vegan friendly, and complies with requirements as being allergen-free, enabling safe use in populations with dietary restrictions.

 How does HMB work?